Are you about to build a website for your church and looking for some guidance?

 2) Perform a Domain Name transfer

-If your new website will be hosted with a different company than your existing website you will need to either change the DNS settings yourself, so your domain name points to your new site.
+If your new website will be hosted with a different company than your existing website, you will need to change the DNS settings, so your domain name points to your new site.
 If your new web hosting company also provides domain registration, you may want to transfer the domain name to be managed by your new hosting company so that all of your website services are managed by one company.

-If you transfer your domain name to your new hosting company, they should walk you through the process of transferring the domain name.
-It can take as long as 2 weeks to go through the domain transfer process.
-Therefore, if you want to have your domain name ready for your new site when the new site is complete, start the domain name transfer process 2 weeks prior to the new site being complete.
+If you transfer your domain name to your new hosting company, they should walk you through the process.
+It can take days or weeks to transfer a domain because there is a verification process.
+Therefore, if you want to have your domain name ready for your new site when the new site is complete, start the domain name transfer process 2 weeks prior to the scheduled launch of the your new website.

 3) Install a SSL certificate

 A SSL certificate will encrypt all the information being sent to and from your website.
-It also prevents someone from being able to steal your username and password that you use when logging into your site.
+This also helps prevent someone from being able to steal the username and password you use when logging into your site.
 For all the reasons and steps of installing a SSL certificate, please read our article here.

 If you fail to plan, you are planning to fail! ― Ben Franklin